-The mission of the Office of Campaign Finance (OCF) is to regulate and provide public disclosure of the conduct, activities, and financial operations of candidates, political committees, exploratory committees, transition, inaugural, legal defense committees, and constituent service and statehood fund programs to ensure public trust in the integrity of the election process and government service.
-The OCF administers and enforces the campaign finance laws of the District of Columbia.
+The mission of the Office of Campaign Finance (OCF) is to regulate and provide public disclosure of the financial operations of those candidates and committees in both the traditional private financing and the public financing programs, and the Constituent Service and Statehood Fund Programs to ensure public trust in the integrity of the election process and government service.
+The OCF administers and enforces the campaign finance laws of the District of Columbia, as most recently amended by the Fair Elections Amendment Act of 2018.

 The District of Columbia Campaign Finance Act of 2011, as amended, DC Official Code Sections 1-1163.01 et seq., established OCF within the DC Board of Elections.
-The OCF is organized into three major divisions, which operate under the direction of the Office of the Director.
-The Public Information and Records Management Division; the Reports Analysis and Audit Division; and the Office of the General Counsel.
+The OCF is organized into four major divisions, which operate under the direction of the Office of the Director.
+The Public Information and Records Management Division; the Reports Analysis and Audit Division; the Fair Elections Program Division, and the Office of the General Counsel.
 Each component is organized to support, service, and develop an effective financial reporting and disclosure program for the District of Columbia.

 Goals and History